Research into COVID-19 impact on cancer treatment

 Managing Director of The Royal Marsden Cancer Charity, Antonia Dalmahoy, said:

-We are now needing to raise over £500,000 over the coming weeks to ensure support for these critical research studies can continue.
-Already we’ve had a generous donation from The Lady Garden Foundation and The Henry Oldfield Trust.
+We need to raise vital funding to ensure support for these critical research studies can continue.
+Already, we’ve had a generous donation from The Lady Garden Foundation and The Henry Oldfield Trust.
 It’s thanks to our supporters that we’re able to keep looking for ways to improve the lives of people affected by cancer, even during the most challenging of times.”

 Professor David Cunningham, Consultant Medical Oncologist at The Royal Marsden and Director of the NIHR Biomedical Research Centre at The Royal Marsden and The Institute of Cancer Research, London, said: “We are uniquely placed to look at COVID-19 in a cancer setting, investigating the pandemic’s impact across a wide range of patients.
 These trials call upon our multidisciplinary expertise in areas such as systemic therapies, radiotherapy, circulating tumour DNA which is detectable in blood tests, and holistic care.”